 Transforming funding equity with a youth social justice and community vision.

-400,000+ youth & allies engaged
+400,000+ youth & allies educated & engaged

-270,000+ mobilized
+270,000+ community members mobilized

 171+ countries reached

-As liberation, youth leadership, and collaborative changemaking knows no borders.
+Working with global NGOs and the United Nations—as liberation, youth leadership, and collaborative changemaking knows no borders.

-175+ impact coalition partners
+185+ impact coalition partners